marufrahmangit/marufrahmangit/README.md

 👀 Thank you for coming to my space.

-💻 I am an IT Professional with more than half a decade of experience in the IT industry working with various tools and technologies as a Programmer, Technical Writer, and a Project Manager.
+💻 IT Professional
+With seven years in the IT industry, I bring a well-rounded skill set across various tools and technologies.
+My roles have spanned Programmer, Technical Writer, and Project Manager, allowing me to understand and contribute effectively across development, documentation, and project oversight.

+🌱 Cybersecurity Portfolio in Progress
-🌱 I’m currently building a Cybersecurity Portfolio that includes hands-on learning with Linux, Python, SQL, Splunk, Wireshark, and Metasploit, risk management and cybersecurity frameworks such as NIST, and conducting enterprise-wide security audits based on provided scenarios.
+I am currently building a comprehensive Cybersecurity Portfolio with hands-on projects:
+- Technical Skills: Linux, Python, SQL, Splunk, Wireshark, Metasploit, Burp Suite
+- Frameworks & Methodologies: NIST, risk management, and conducting enterprise security audits based on realistic scenarios.

-⚡ I am also super casually poking around with problem-solving...
+⚡ Exploring Problem-Solving
+I’m also exploring problem-solving casually, refining my skills and discovering new ways to tackle challenges in tech.

 ![Leetcode Stats](https://leetcard.jacoblin.cool/marufrahman_leetcode)